-Up and out and heading past towns with ridiculous names like Bishops Nympton and Clapworthy, and enough Upmarys and Bussock Bottoms or Windy Breaks to have me smirking next to a stone-faced Passepartout.
+Up and out and heading past towns with ridiculous names like Bishops Nympton and Clapworthy.
+And enough Upmarys and Bussock Bottoms and Windy Breaks to have me smirking next to a stone-faced Passepartout.

-I am quickly taken by the beauty of Bath.
-I guessed the centre would be beautiful, perhaps a few streets round the Roman baths, the Crescent and the Circus.
-But in fact the Bath stone buildings start pretty much the moment you enter the town and me and my swivel-eye spend the whole journey into the centre enjoying the Georgian architecture.
+I’m easily taken by the beauty of Bath.
+I’d guessed the centre would be beautiful, perhaps a few streets round the Roman baths, the Crescent and the Circus.
+But the Bath stone buildings start pretty much the moment you enter the town, and me and my swivel-eye spend the whole journey into the centre drinking in the Georgian architecture.

-She won’t be getting in this time either, as the queue is formidable and tourists pack the square outside the Baths and the towering Abbey – with its humorous Jacob’s Ladder carvings – waiting to get in.
+She won’t be getting in this time either, as the queue is formidable and tourists pack the square outside the baths and the towering Abbey – with its comedic Jacob’s Ladder carvings – waiting to get in.

-Instead, we choose the option of her getting up on my shoulders and attempting to peer over the wall.
+Instead, we choose the option of her getting up on my shoulders and we attempt to peer over the wall.

 And so it is, in front of the perplexed Italians and Japanese, we giraffe around outside for a bit with Passepartout high on my shoulders, me tottering back and forth, as she grasps a glimpse of a bit of water and few faux Roman statues.

-Out of breath having taken wrong turns all over the town, I arrive at the car half an hour later to find her patiently waiting behind the wheel, eyebrow arched.
-No parking wardens to be seen.
+Out of breath having taken wrong turns all over the town, I arrive at the car half an hour later to find Passepartout patiently waiting behind the wheel, eyebrow arched.
+No parking wardens to be seen anywhere.

 We arrive at the stone circles as the sun begins to set.
 We drive up to the gate and are told by the hi-vis jacketed guard that we’ll have to pay £32 to get in.

 We head back to the car.
-We have an appointment to keep with a friend in Bristol but I feel, as we’re in semi mystic-mode, we should try and get to Glastonbury before night completely falls and head onto to Bristol afterwards.
+We have an appointment to keep with a friend in Bristol but I feel, as we’re in semi mystic-mode, we should try and get to Glastonbury too, before night completely falls, and head onto to Bristol afterwards.